 The Indian remake can be found here.The following takes place between 2001 and 2014.
 Events occur in real time.Spoilers ahoy!
 Read at your own risk.
 You Have Been Warned.Hit US TV Series starring Kiefer Sutherland as Jack Bauer, agent for a fictional US government agency, during eight very bad days.
 Each season of the series takes place in Real Time over the course of a 24-hour period (each episode is one hour out of that day), during which Jack is called into service to stop a terrorist threat.The first season revolved around an assassination plot on presidential candidate David Palmer.
 Jack's wife and daughter are kidnapped to make him assassinate Palmer on the terrorists' behalf; the only link the two of them have was a covert wetworks operation in Sarajevo, which turns out to be the motivation for the day's plots.Each season since then has revolved around a large-scale terrorist threat to a major US city (or in the case of Live Another Day, Britain), usually backed up by a Crazy-PreparedBig Bad, a well-thought-out Evil Plan, and, sometimes, a Diabolical Mastermind, typically revealed during a Wham Episode.
 So far, the threats have been nuclear bombs, a bio-weapon, a nerve agent, and more nuclear bombs, with some presidential assassinations along the way.
 All in a day's work, eh?The series is shot in strict real time, and with commercial breaks included covers a full 24 hours.
 (Without them it's about 18.)
 It uses of a lot of Split Screen, never employs Slow Motion, and displays ticking digital clocks as book-ends to commercial breaks and at various times during each act; these factors contribute to the sense that events are moving at a breakneck pace.
 It follows not only the adventures of Jack and other field agents, but also political intrigue centering around the people who give Jack orders back at CTU, and sometimes the people who give them orders, such as the President of the United States; the sitting President was a starring character in every season but the first, and even then, Jack reported to the candidate who would be voted into office between Seasons 1 and 2.
 Finally, it isn't scared of Player Punches, and kills characters off with gleeful abandon.The Hollywood Writers' Strike of 2007/8 kept the series off the air during 2008, with the exception of a two-hour Made-for-TV Movie, Redemption, which aired in November 2008 and acted as a Prequel for the seventh season.
 The seventh season was a Re Tool which moved the action to the East Coast and generally improved on the fairly mediocre Season 6.
-Season 8 premiered on 17 January 2010 and moved the action again, this time to New York.
+Season 8 (Which allowed it to take the title of longest-running spy show by episode count away from Mission: Impossible, which had held the title since 1973) premiered on 17 January 2010 and moved the action again, this time to New York.
 The eighth season was the final season, and the show finished its run on 24 May 2010.
 The Movie, hinted at as early as Season 5, was scheduled to begin shooting in Spring 2012, but died at the hands of budgeting issues.
-Instead, it returned as a 12-episode mini-series called 24: Live Another Day (although the subtitle doesn't appear on screen), which takes place in London and airs from May 2014, and involves the return of much of the central cast and crew.Anil Kapoor has driven forward an effort to create a Hindi-language remake of the show, also entitled 24 but called "Twenty Four India" here on the wiki to differentiate.
+Instead, it returned as a 12-episode mini-series called 24: Live Another Day (although the subtitle doesn't appear on screen), which took place in London and aired from May to July 2014.
+It involved the return of much of the central cast and crew.Anil Kapoor has driven forward an effort to create a Hindi-language remake of the show, also entitled 24 but called "Twenty Four India" here on the wiki to differentiate.
 Kapoor plays the main character, Jai Singh Rathod.
 The show airs on the Indian network Colors.24 can be seen as a throwback to earlier works: a Dirty Harry for the War on Terror, or even a Republic Serial for the 21st century.
 It is also jokingly referred to as "the Jack Bauer Torture Hour", or "the Jack Bauer Power Hour".
 Try to guess why.

 Sherry Palmer, for all her scheming, gets a moment of emotional vulnerability as she pleads with Julia to put the gun down, but then Julia shoots and kills her before killing herself.